 Provides simple route to design optimization for electrical power industry.

-The development of new generations of transformers and line reactors is radically simplified and accelerated by a powerful new automated software toolbox from the Vector Fields Software product line of Cobham Technical Services.
+The development of new generations of transformers and line reactors is radically simplified and accelerated by a powerful new automated software toolbox from the Vector Fields Software product line.

 Users are presented with simple dialog boxes and drop-down menus to define a new transformer or reactor design.
 After entering this data – which typically takes just a few minutes – the software automatically creates a three-dimensional finite element model of a reactor or transformer, together with independent drive and load circuits within the circuit editor for subsequent simulation and analysis.